BlessingYumbe/Fish-Feeder/README.md

 ![docs](https://github.com/mapo243/Fish-Feeder/blob/master/docs/Results%20-%20Thingspeak%20Status.png)

 ## Future Work
-This project was quite interesting to set up the hydroponic fish garden.
-While using Python, the program was taking time initialize the code itself to get some values of the temperature vs time.
-For future work, another group could write a program that can control not only the temperature but other aspects such as the lighting, water flow/waste inside the fish garden.
+This project was quite interesting to set up with the hydroponic fish garden.
+While using Python, the program was taking time initialize the code itself to prevent multiple ThingSpeak write requests in too short of a time.
+For future work, another group improve the communication scheme to reduce this delay and prevent failed requests to dispense food.
+Additionally, another group could add hardware that can monitor and control conditions such as temperature, lighting, water flow/waste inside the fish garden.
 And all of these could be fully automated and controlled remotely using a smartphone.

 ## License